Hejtmus/svelte-lightbox/src/routes/guide/introduction/+page.md

+---
+title: Introduction
+description: What svelte-lightbox is and how to add it to a project
+---

 svelte-lightbox is svelte library providing lightbox component(s) and its building parts to allow more customization.
 Architecture of this library makes it fit for wide array of use cases.
 This library tries to be as minimal as possible, that's why its size is so low.
 To reduce bundle size of projects using svelte-lightbox, this library supports tree-shaking.